b2bvic/vvr-portfolio/content/pages/blog/no-two-people-have-seen-the-same-google.md

 ---
 type: PostLayout
-title: 'No two people have seen the same Google'
+title: "No two people have seen the same Google"
 colors: colors-a
-date: '2023-08-01'
+date: "2023-08-01"
 excerpt: >-
   No two people have seen the same Google....
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'No two people have seen the same Google'
+metaTitle: "No two people have seen the same Google"
-metaDescription: 'No two people have seen the same Google....'
+metaDescription: "No two people have seen the same Google...."
 ---
 No two people have seen the same Google.

 People who are thinking of Google or getting their website on google are typically enamored by two concepts: keywords & traffic.